 Forgotten in all the good will towards Jose Reyes this year is that some pundits dismissed his acquisition last spring.
-Aside from the domestic violence charges for which he was suspended 51 games and which he addressed again earlier this spring.
+Aside from the domestic violence charges for which he was suspended 51 games and which he addressed in the Daily News again earlier this spring.
 The general sentiment was that Reyes was of little use on a major league team.
 Seen as too often injured and as an aging player of limited value.
 He’s also a player who depends largely on his legs to be successful.

 Jose Reyes Recent Production